 1.)
 Maintain Emotional Distance

 The more we attach meaning to relations and every person in our life, the more we get emotionally attached to them.
 What if you end with a narcissistic mother in law?
-How will you expect emotional attachment form her?
+How will you expect emotional attachment from her?
 Human nature is such that we start expecting a lot from our family members and when we don’t receive the same amount of love and respect we share and expect, we feel bad.
 Draw a healthy boundary line right from the beginning, don’t attach much that you get hurt easily.

 2.)
 Don’t Seek Validation

-Right from day one, we start seeking validation about what we wear, how we look, what we cook and how we react.
+Right from day one, we start seeking validation about what we wear, how we look, what we cook, and how we react.
 We feel complete and perfect when one of the family members compliments or appreciates us.
 Here we go wrong, how?
 Will a competitive sister in law ever compliment you or a nasty mother in law ever validate what you do?
 You will feel frustrated and end up pleasing them even more which will lead you to nowhere except mental pressure.

 3.)
 Stop Expecting